Bandit based centralized matching in two-sided markets for peer to peer lending: Conclusions and Future work

 \section{Conclusions and Future work}

 We consider a case of a centralized matching platform which requests proposals from borrowers about their preferences over the lenders or the agents through their personal rankings of the lenders.
 Then the platform decides the matching by allowing the lenders to interact with the platform over multiple time steps by either accepting or rejecting the assigned borrower at a time step.
 From a lender perspective, this schema thus allows them to get matched without having the information of the actual returns while allowing them certain flexibility to exploit their options.
 The goal of this paper has been to lay out some ideas in which centralized peer lending platforms can be abstracted from a matching market perspective and how bandits could play a role in such mechanism design.
 These matching markets allow for more privacy as well as ensuring equitable outcomes and in our situation can be achieved by designing proper utility functions and rewards for the agents.
-Similarly, in future one could design decision making in which lenders can elicit information about their peer choices as well as networks have been known to aid funding situations \cite{horvat2015network} .
+Similarly, in future one could design decision making in which lenders can elicit information about their peer choices as well as from networks that have been known to aid funding situations \cite{horvat2015network} .
 In this paper, we did not consider externalities in the matching especially, when information among agents over time can change the dynamics of matching.
 Such effects of peer preferences\cite{bodine2011peer} or externalities\cite{pycia2019matching, mannor2011bandits} have been known to introduce substitutes in the markets.
 One of the tenets of crowdfunding platforms is the probability of the borrower listing getting fully funded and that additionally constitutes the uncertain elements at the start of the matching.
 In our settings, this constraint was not violated as we included it as part of our constraints explicitly.
 However, in real world, many projects will not reach their reserve prices for the requested loans and such cases need to be handled explicitly.
+One of the future studies extending our work is to look at the connections between the utilities derived from recommending borrowers to lenders explicitly and how the lenders' preference revisions using these recommendations can improve the learning over time.
+Such recommendations can also be modeled to ensure the overall system reaches an equilibrium with maximal social welfare.